 The name Colin Dunlop leads into the iron industry.

-Iron and steel were fundamental to the Clyde’s industries.
+Iron and steel were to be fundamental to the Clyde’s industries.
 The Clyde Ironworks were built in 1786 by the Edinburgh Cramond Ironworks run by the the Cadell family and their manager Thomas Edington, in conjunction with two Glasgow iron men.
 A young man, David Mushet, came to the works in 1791 and discovered a rich deposit of native ores – the black band ores.
-The works were supplied with coal by James Dunlop and in 1810 Colin Dunlop bought the Clyde Works from the Cadell family.
-(This Colin Dunlop was the grandson of the Virginia tobacco merchant.)
-This was followed in 1828 by Neilson’s patent of an improved application of air to produce heat in fires, furnaces and forges – the hot blast, the rights to which Dunlop bought together with two others.
-Within seven years the method had spread and blast furnaces sprang up like mushrooms.
-The Clyde steel industry was set for a meteoric rise.
+The works were supplied with coal by James Dunlop and in 1810 his son Colin Dunlop bought the Clyde Works from the Cadell family.
+(Colin Dunlop was the grandson of the Virginia tobacco merchant of the same name) In 1798 the Calderbank Iron Works was formed at the end of the Monklands Canal.
+These two works used the black band ores to meet the relatively small local demand.

 Thomas Edington gradually moved his investment into engineering and foundry work at the Phoenix Iron Works where together with his sons he manufactured steam engines and boilers and well as a large variety of iron castings.
 Thomas became a respected mineralogist and Fellow of the Royal Society of Edinburgh, lending his name to a newly discovered barium-bearing zeolite mineral “Edingtonite”.

-Colvilles at their Motherwell works were set to become a major steel producer.
-In the 1930s they bought the Clyde Iron Works to provide hot metal to their Clydebank Steel Company, rebuilding the former and creating a massive integrated business.
 In the sixties, Colvilles Ltd at Ravenscraig had the largest hot strip steel mill in western Europe.
 It closed in 1992 and is now being developed as a New Town.
 There was also Gartcosh Iron and Steel Co and indeed many more.
 Another major player was Stewarts which would join with the Birmingham tube maker Lloyd & Lloyd and in the thirties promote the building of a major integrated tube steel plant at Corby in Northamptonshire of which I write more in this link.

 Shipbuilding has a long history on the Clyde with its banks, at the turn of the twentieth century, having yards side-by-side for seven miles.
 Such was its capacity that at one time it produced getting on for one half of the world’s shipping.
 As elsewhere, it began with wood and sail and then progressed to iron, steel and steam, although its clippers would be launched until the 1890s given the need for steam ships to carry massive quantities of coal to fuel their boilers.
 Fuel consumption improved as advances in the use of steam made engines more efficient and the days of sail became restricted to yachts, a major pastime of wealthy Glaswegians although yachts too were increasingly steam powered.